 Windows 10 allows you to set a PIN for logging in instead of a password.
 If you’d like to set a PIN, you can do so now, or skip this step.
 After completing the rest of your setup to your preferences, your desktop will load, and you’ll be able to log in using the PIN or password.
 You’ll then be presented with the desktop.

-The virtual machine will be presented through a window in Ubuntu, and can be interacted with similarly to any other application.
+The virtual machine will be presented through a window, and can be interacted with similarly to any other application.
 Note that the Virtual Machine window will capture the keyboard input (The mouse is automatically captured or uncaptured depending on whether it’s currently on top of the Virtual Machine window or not).
-If the input is currently captured, and you need to send input to Ubuntu (or a window outside of your Virtual Machine window), you’ll need to tap the Right-hand Ctrl first, which will release the keyboard from the Virtual machine, and allow it to work in Ubuntu again.
+If the input is currently captured, and you need to send input to the desktop (or a window outside of your Virtual Machine window), you’ll need to tap the Right-hand Ctrl first, which will release the keyboard from the Virtual machine, and allow it to work in the desktop again.
 Clicking inside of the Virtual Machine window will re-enable the keyboard capture.

 In the Virtual Machine, click your virtual machine so it’s highlighted in orange.
 Select Settings in the top menu.
 Select Network and make sure the Enable Network Adapter is checked and the “Attached to” option is Bridged Adapter.
 The Name is the name of the network you wish to connect to.